daviduhden/i2pd-browser/README.md

 - The `i2pd` shell script from the `i2pd` directory starts a `screen` session with I2Pd in it.
 - To stop the I2Pd router, you can execute the commands `Start graceful shutdown` or `Force shutdown` from the I2Pd web console page: `http://127.0.0.1:7070/?page=commands`.
+- The pre-compiled i2pd binaries available for Unix-like operating systems such as Linux and *BSD do not have built-in support for UPnP by default, which makes it very inconvenient for client use.
+If you want UPnP to work you need to compile I2Pd yourself.
+For more information refer to the [official documentation](https://i2pd.readthedocs.io/en/latest/devs/building/unix/).